Australian Institute of Health and Welfare (2021) Alcohol, tobacco & other drugs in Australia., AIHW, Australian Government, accessed 28 January 2022

 Younger people are also more likely to be victims of alcohol-related incidents.
 In 2019, 1 in 3 (34%) people aged 18–24 had been the victim of any alcohol-related incident (including physical and verbal abuse and being put in fear) in the previous 12 months (AIHW 2020).
 This was higher than for any other age group (Table S3.40).

 Furthermore, 83% of risky drinkers aged 14–19 years reported that they were injured as a result of their drinking in the past 12 months and 7% attended the emergency department for an alcohol related injury (Lam et al. 2017).

-Alcohol-induced deaths are defined as those that can be directly attributable to alcohol use, as determined by toxicology and pathology reports (e.g. alcoholic liver cirrhosis or alcohol poisoning).
-Alcohol-related deaths include deaths directly attributable to alcohol use and deaths where alcohol was listed as an associated cause of death (e.g. a motor vehicle accident where a person recorded a high blood alcohol concentration) (ABS 2018).
+Alcohol-induced deaths are defined as those that can be directly attributable to alcohol use, as determined by toxicology and pathology reports (for example, alcoholic liver cirrhosis or alcohol poisoning).
+Alcohol-related deaths include deaths directly attributable to alcohol use and deaths where alcohol was listed as an associated cause of death (for example, a motor vehicle accident where a person recorded a high blood alcohol concentration) (ABS 2018).
 See also Health impacts: Deaths due to harmful alcohol consumption.

 Australian Institute of Health and Welfare (AIHW) analysis of the AIHW National Mortality Database showed that young people aged 15–24 years had the lowest rates of alcohol-induced and alcohol-related deaths in 2019:

 Drug-induced deaths are defined as those that can be directly attributable to drug use and includes both those due to acute toxicity for example, drug overdose) and chronic use (for example, drug-induced cardiac conditions) as determined by toxicology and pathology reports (ABS 2021).